Fireplaces built By RL Sanborn Masonry

 fireplace it is generally in the "great room", not the

-summer kitchen, and the man of the house is cooking,
+summer kitchen, and the owner of the house is

-not the servants.
-So we make some compromises.
-This
+cooking, not the servants.
+So we make some

 Call RL Sanborn Masonry.